ibis-project/governance/governance.md

 > the people who do the most work are recognized as most influential, but this
 > is based on current work and not historic contributions.

-The next, and perhaps equally important point is:
+Another important point from that model is:

 > Major project decisions are made based on a consensus seeking process
 > (discuss major grievances) rather than pure vote, and strive to include as